First Priority: If you test positive for COVID-19, isolate and reach out to close contacts

 - Parents with questions about school procedures should contact their school.

-If you are a parent of a student at a private school or daycare, reach out to your school nurse or school administrator with questions about school requirements for isolation and quarantine.
-Some schools have health and safety guidance shared on their websites.
+If you are a parent of a student/child at a private school, childcare setting, or camp, reach out to your school nurse or administrator with questions about requirements for isolation and quarantine.
+Some schools and facilities have health and safety guidance shared on their websites.

 Get your family vaccinated